droher/baseball.computer/timeball/models/doc_global_cols.md

     with a divsion (e.g. any game prior to 1969).
 {% enddocs %}

+{% docs division %}
+    The team's division within the league.
+Null if the team is not associated with a divsion (e.g. any game prior to 1969).
+{% enddocs %}

 {% docs away_team_name %}
-    The name of the away team in this game (city and nickname).
+    The name of the away team in this game (location and nickname).
 {% enddocs %}

 {% docs home_team_name %}
-    The name of the home team in this game (city and nickname).
+    The name of the home team in this game (location and nickname).
+{% enddocs %}

+{% docs team_name %}
+    Team name, both city and nickname.
 {% enddocs %}

 {% docs is_interleague %}